BogdanovTimm/NotesOblivion/💻 IT/Work/MTC/Technologies/Dependency Registry/Sonatype Nexus Repository.md

 It is needed to strict places from which users can download something.

 [](https://nexus.services.mts.ru/) - webpage
-[](https://confluence.mts.ru/pages/viewpage.action?pageId=256805792) - list of proxies for each normal source in the Internet
+[](https://confluence.mts.ru/pages/viewpage.action?pageId=256805792) - list of proxies for each normal source in the Internetpython